 If you’re looking for a nice easy stroll with some native birdlife and a bit of beach (how much more quintessential New Zealand can you get?) check out the Kowai River Walk in Leithfield.
-For 2-3 hours, you’ll stroll along this easy track to enjoy coastal lagoon views, sounds, and smells.
-A great one to tick off the list if you’re looking for something slower-paced and no-tramping-boots required!
+For two to three hours, you’ll stroll along this easy track to enjoy coastal lagoon views, sounds and smells.
+A good one to tick off the list if you’re looking for something slower-paced and no-tramping-boots required!

 Walk: Tiromoana Bush Walkway

 This 10.4km track in Waipara slowly meanders through native bush, wetlands, plantation forest and more before opening up to an unspoilt ocean view.
 Listed as a medium intensity walk, you’ll want to make sure you have comfy walking shoes for the long journey.
 The track itself is easy to follow and mostly undulating terrain with a few steep climbs.
 You’ll be rewarded with the lookout point, where stunning views of the Kaikōuras appear.
 Plan for about a three-hour return journey.